The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Well, there's nothing else to say.

-I mean, we get this position of the kids now, and we know this will probably be appealed at uh at some point.
+I mean, we get this position of the kids now, and we know this will probably be appealed at some point.

-Uh moving on, ladies and gentlemen, I want to get into the latest on oil prices and other elements of that story, but here are the details.
+Moving on, ladies and gentlemen, I want to get to the latest on oil prices and other elements of that story, but here are the details.

 This litigation addresses the view of Howard Dean and a Democrat National Committee that 1.75 million Democrats can be ignored at will.